Read or buy our book, Build: Elements of an Effective Software Organization →

 Adopting code reviews

 If your organization is new to code reviews, introducing them will be a big change in the development process.
-Whenever implementing changes to ways of working, it's a good idea to ensure that everyone agrees on the process and has had the chance to contribute to the decision.
-This will cause less friction.
+Whenever implementing changes to ways of working, it’s a good idea to make sure that everyone agrees on the process and has had the chance to contribute to the decision — if you do this, I promise there will be less friction.

 You, as a team or an organization, should agree on the philosophy and motivation behind code reviews before implementing them.
 You can write down an internal “what’s a good code review” document together or refer to existing guides.
 It’s a practical way to make sure everyone is aware of the whys.

-Social relationships can't be ignored when talking about peers giving feedback about each other’s work.
+Also, we can’t ignore social relationships when talking about peers giving feedback about each other’s work.
 There are no silver bullets.
-It's hard work that requires each individual's contribution.
-To have the best chance of success, make sure to thoroughly discuss and educate your team about communication practices.
+It’s hard work that requires each individual’s contribution.
+And to have the best chance of success, make sure to thoroughly discuss and educate your team about communication practices.

 Best practices for code reviews

-Blog posts about review practices often mention smaller details about branch names, commit message lengths, etc. While those tips are valuable too, this post focuses on more general recommendations.
+You might read other blog posts about code review best practices that focus on smaller details about branch names, commit message lengths, etc. While those tips are valuable too, this post focuses on more general recommendations.

 There are multiple perspectives to a code review process: the author’s, the reviewer’s, and the team’s point of view.
 Each party has an equally important role in the process.
 Some best practices apply only to the author or the reviewer, but many of them are important for everyone in the team.